 - If you're supposed to sleep during your EEG, your health care provider might ask you to sleep less or avoid sleep the night before your EEG.

 During the test

-During an EEG, flat metal discs (electrodes) are attached to your scalp.
-In a high-density EEG, shown here, the electrodes are closely spaced together.
+During an EEG, flat metal discs (electrodes) are attached to the scalp.
+In a high-density EEG, shown here, the electrodes are close together.
 The electrodes are connected to the EEG machine with wires.
-Some people wear an elastic cap fitted with electrodes, instead of having the adhesive applied to their scalps.
+Some people wear an elastic cap fitted with electrodes instead of having the adhesive applied to their scalps.

 You'll feel little or no discomfort during an EEG.
 The electrodes don't transmit any sensations.
 They just record your brain waves.

 Here are some things you can expect to happen during an EEG:

 - A technician measures your head and marks your scalp with a special pencil to indicate where to attach the electrodes.
 These spots on your scalp might be scrubbed with a gritty cream to improve the quality of the recording.

 A technician attaches discs (electrodes) to your scalp using a special adhesive.
 Sometimes, an elastic cap fitted with electrodes is used instead.
 The electrodes are connected with wires to an instrument that amplifies the brain waves and records them on computer equipment.

 Once the electrodes are in place, an EEG typically takes between 20 and 40 minutes.
 Testing for certain conditions requires you to sleep during the test.
 In that case, the test can be longer.

 - You relax in a comfortable position with your eyes closed during the test.
 At various times, the technician might ask you to open and close your eyes, perform a few simple calculations, read a paragraph, look at a picture, breathe deeply for a few minutes, or look at a flashing light.